-- Cinnamon powder (1/4-1/2 tsp or to taste)
+- ¼-½ tsp cinnamon, or to taste

-- Preheat oven to 325.
+- Preheat oven to 325°F.

-- In the same bowl (no need for extra dishes!) combine the filling ingredients (except coconut milk) and mix using an immersion blender or food processor.
+- Meanwhile, in the same bowl (no need for extra dishes!) combine all the filling ingredients except coconut milk and mix using an immersion blender or food processor.
 A hand-mixer will not get it as smooth!
-It should be smooth and spreadable, but not really pourable.
-Add coconut milk if needed to thin slightly.
+The pie filling should be smooth and spreadable, but not really pourable.

 - Top with coconut cream or whipped heavy cream and some chopped pecans.